Support

 - Delete all saved results from the menu button

-Each calculator offers different input options to match how authors report their results.
-Choose the one that fits your study.
+Each calculator offers different input options to match how authors commonly report their results.
+Choose the one that best fits your study.

 For example, if the study only provides PPV and NPV (and not sensitivity or specificity), select PPV/NPV as your input method.